-Paul's philosophy for bluewater instruction is rooted in belief that sailors gain mastery of seamanship by repeatedly experiencing a varied barrage of oceanographic conditions, under a multitude of hands-on scenarios, reinforced by good leadership, coaching, and routine debrief.
-Hawaii offers a challenging training ground for students of seamanship; for example: the National Weather Service cites 16 unique Coastal Marine Forecast Zones in Hawaiian waters alone!
-Also, Wave Forecasts for Hawaii shores are the result of storm events from as far as the Tasman Sea (5,000 miles away), and beyond.
-Sail training in Hawaii with Paul Exner offers the perfect hands-on, experiential learning classroom to advance your sailing skill.
+Paul Exner’s philosophy for bluewater sailing instruction is rooted in belief that sailors gain mastery of seamanship by repeatedly experiencing a varied barrage of oceanographic conditions, under a multitude of hands-on scenarios, reinforced by good coaching and Strategy Sessions.
+“Variety” is an essential ingredient in the recipe for seamanship training, and Hawaiian waters deliver predictable challenge as a sail training ground.
+The National Weather Service in Honolulu issues forecasts for 16 unique Coastal Marine Forecast Zones for Hawaiian waters.
+Oceanic waves surround Hawaii’s shores from storms as far away as the Tasman Sea or the Aleutian Islands.
+Sail training in Hawaii with Paul offers the perfect oceanographic classroom to achieve your bluewater objective.

-Every sail-training expedition utilizes the Modern Geographic Sailing Curriculum: developed over the course of Paul Exner's 40+ years of broad and serious exposure to "sailing."
-Using this curriculum designed for its flexibility to coach a sailor on their individual style and goal (not mandated by a rigid outline), Paul instructs and guides each sailor along their path to live aboard a sailboat on a bluewater passage, reinforced frequently by discussion with the whole team to ensure the information learned during the expedition is well found.
-Explore Hawaii as you advance your sailing skill.
+The Mod Geo Expedition utilizes the Modern Geographic Sailing Curriculum developed by Paul Exner over the course of his 40+ years of sailing.
+Using this curriculum designed for its flexibility to coach a sailor on their individual style and goal (not mandated by a rigid outline), Paul instructs and guides each sailor along their path to skipper a bluewater sailboat and lead offshore crews.
+The curriculum’s depth of knowledge is vast and will cover all seamanship events encountered during the expedition.
+The learning opportunities from actual events are reinforced during Strategy Session discussions to ensure the skills learned are theoretically-found and based on actual experience.

-Objective: Immerse oneself at sea while operating an ocean-going sailing vessel to make landfalls while sailing an inter-island Hawaiian itinerary, including channel crossings such as the Alenuihaha where serious offshore-conditions (wind, wave, current) could be faced.
+Expedition Objective: Immerse oneself at sea while operating an ocean-going sailing vessel to make landfalls while sailing an inter-island Hawaiian itinerary, including channel crossings such as the Alenuihaha where serious offshore-conditions (wind, wave, current) could be faced.
 All passages (including over-night) will be sailed so students take responsibility for leading and keeping-watch aboard a vessel continually underway.
 Seamanship topics (as outlined in the Modern Geographic Sailing Curriculum) to be practiced frequently: anchoring (including landfall at night), hand-derived traditional navigation PLUS electronic chart plotting, route planning; mechanics of meteorology and weather forecasting (analysis of Surface and 500mb Reports by Ocean Prediction Center and National Hurricane Center); hand-steering by tiller and use of servo-pendulum wind-vane autopilot; piloting techniques; log entries; sail trim; sail-plan optimization; bosun & marlinespike practice; person-overboard recovery; emergency station bills; and more.
-Each team-member will learn how to use seamanship as a management system for making decisions at sea given the “real world” situations we will encounter … Aim for “full days” of sailing plus passages, reinforced by one-on-one coaching and theoretical discussion, and sailed via hands-on practice.
-Daily activities summarized via de-brief in log-book and everyone will participate in planning the itinerary’s route in conjunction with a detailed analysis of the weather.
-The ultimate goal for the expedition is for each team-member to greatly advance their skills and attain captain-level competency for vessels bound for offshore and coastal waters.
+Each team-member will learn how to use seamanship as a management system for making decisions at sea given real world situations we encounter … The ultimate goal for the expedition is for each team-member to greatly advance their skills and attain captain-level competency for vessels bound for blue and coastal waters.